Mega Menu

 Bristol SU has a partnership with Bristol City Council, which means we are now able to provide free condoms and lube to our students!

-Available from our Welcome desk on the 5th floor of Senate House, we have a range of condoms (including XL and non-latex) available.
+Available from our Community Cabinet on the 5th floor of Senate House, we have a range of condoms (including XL and non-latex) available.

 Using condoms every time you have oral, anal, or vaginal sex is the best way to reduce the risk of sexually transmitted infection.